Gosmann/algorithm_test/README.md

 # algorithm_test

 Here are all data about the algorithm test to controle de system's angle with the bushless motor.
+More information may be found in may projects report:

 brushless_control:
 This code may be used in order to calibrate the ESC (electronic speed controller) or simply to control a brushless motor.